 Belmont Lions 2018 Charity Softball Team

-Donate any unused glasses at the Lions Club at One Common St. There is a donation slot in the door - located at the entry at bottom right side of the clubhouse.
+Donate any unused glasses at the Lions Club at One Common St. There is a donation slot in the (street level) door - located at the entry of the clubhouse.
 Donations are refurbished and donated throughout the world.

 In 1957 we sold our first Christmas trees.
 The balsam firs we sell have been sourced from the same tree farm in Nova Scotia since we began.
 It is a holiday tradition that has become a highlight of the holiday season.